 - Presbyterian Health Plan

-Most people over the age of 65 are eligible for Medicare New Mexico.
+Most people age 65 and older are eligible for Medicare New Mexico.
 To be eligible you must:

 - be a citizen or permanent resident of the United States for the past 5 or more years

 You may also qualify for Medicare New Mexico if you:

 - have been eligible for Social Security disability benefits for 24 months

 - have a chronic illness such as amyotrophic lateral sclerosis (ALS) or end stage kidney disease (ESRD)

 When can I enroll in Medicare New Mexico plans?

 The initial enrollment period is your first opportunity to enroll in Medicare New Mexico coverage.
 This 7-month period starts 3 months before the month you turn 65, includes your birth month, and stretches 3 months after your turn 65.
 You can enroll in Medicare parts A and B during this time.

 Other times you can enroll in Medicare include the open enrollment period (January 1 to March 31) and annual enrollment period (October 15 to December 7).